remipassmoilesel/abc-map/documentation/1_set-up-workstation.md

 This setup has been tested on these operating systems:

+- Fedora 42
 - Manjaro Linux
 - Ubuntu 22.04
 - Windows 11, Windows Subsystem for Linux version 2

-**The easiest and most reliable way to start developing on Abc-Map is to use Ubuntu 22.04.**
+**The easiest and most reliable way to start developing on Abc-Map is to use Ubuntu LTS.**

-## Have you heard of modules ?

-They make it easier to add features to Abc-Map.
-See [6_modules.md](6_modules.md).

 ## Basic setup